 Our approach is effective in engaging patients who may not be participating in other ward activities.
 It is a useful way of signposting patients to our community programme, and visits to our studio can be arranged with ward staff.
 Regular attendance can lead to significant improvement in patient presentation and increased ward leave and can help to contribute to care planning post-discharge from hospital.

-Our core service in the community offers tailored one-to-one sessions in professionally equipped music studios with music industry mentors for musicians, singers, MC’s, and producers who are using mental health services.
+Our core service in the community offers tailored one-to-one sessions at our professionally equipped Central London studios with music industry mentors for musicians, composers, song writers, lyricists, producers, vocalists and MC’s.

-Activities include songwriting and composition, instrumental and vocal coaching, beatmaking, production, recording, and performance skills.
-All skills levels are supported from beginners with little or no musical experience to people who have had professional backgrounds in the music industry.
+All skills levels are supported from beginners to those with professional backgrounds in the music industry.

-- One-to-one studio sessions with a professional musician / producer
+- One-to-one studio sessions with specially-trained music industry mentor

 - Fully-equipped writing, production and recording studios